benasher44/benasher.co/_posts/2020-08-16-kotlin-ios-ergonomics.md

 ### Enums - Missing Exports

-I want to go back to enums for a moment.
+~~I want to go back to enums for a moment.
 I mentioned that I would review the issues in the order that my team ran into them.
 After getting more comfortable using Kotlin enums in our code, we began to come up with cases where we wanted to enumerate Kotlin enums.
 However, the needed `values()` function [is not exported to Obj-C by default](https://youtrack.jetbrains.com/issue/KT-38530).
 If you need this, you're left to define it yourself in your library and have it call the equivalent function.
 The workaround is fine, but it gets in the way, when the library you're using is one that's already packaged up and distributed.
-A fix requires another PR and waiting on another CI deploy.
+A fix requires another PR and waiting on another CI deploy.~~

+#### New in 1.4.30: `Enum<T>.values()`

+As of Kotlin 1.4.30, your Kotlin enums now export a `values()` `class` method, which maps directly to the `Enum<T>.values()` Kotlin method.
+One thing to note though is that this direct mapping exposes the unfortunate (for Obj-C/Swift) `Kotlin.Array`.
+If you're using Kotlin/Native, you may know that `Kotlin.List` is the type that Kotlin/Native exposes as a native `NSArray`/`Swift.Array`.
+With `Kotlin.Array`, you end up with a special `KotlinArray` type, which exposes an iterator.
+To make of use of this in your Swift code, you'll want to write something like this:

+{% highlight swift %}
+extension Array where Element: AnyObject {
+    /// Allows conversion from `KotlinArray` to `Array` public init(_ array: KotlinArray<Element>) {
+        self.init(minimumCapacity: Int(array.size))
+        let iterator = array.iterator()
+        while iterator.hasNext() {
+            self.append(iterator.next() as!
+Element)
+        }
+    }
+}
+{% endhighlight %}

+This will let you bridge `KotlinArray` to `Swift.Array` like so: `Array(MyEnum.values())`.
+Not bad!
+I also tried adding some kind of Swift extension to enable bridging like `MyEnum.values().toArray()`, but I ran into Obj-C to Swift generics compatibility issues.
+If you find a way to make that work though, please let me know on twitter!

 ### Translation to Obj-C Primitives